-Time flies really fast that suddenly, I’m 12 years in this profession!
+Time flies really fast and suddenly, I’m 12 years in this profession!
 Half of those New Years are spent on board.

-There were some memorable ones especially that time in Novorossiysk, Russia when we meet 2014 in a loading operation in a -1 degree Celsius temperature.
+There were some memorable ones especially that time in Novorossiysk, Russia when we met in 2014 in a loading operation in a -1 degree Celsius temperature.

-In another ship, we almost hit the jetty in Le Havre after losing the engine during unberthing operation on New Year’s Eve around 22:00H.
+In another tanker ship, we almost hit the jetty in Le Havre after losing the engine during an unberthing operation on New Year’s Eve around 22:00H.

 Different but similar

-Few years passed while jumping from one company to another, I learned to appreciate the methods seafarers celebrate new years.
-The food may vary but the way it is presented, the surrounding backdrop and arrangements will always look familiar from one ship to another.
+The food may vary but the way it is presented, the surrounding backdrop, and arrangements will always look familiar from one ship to another.

 Some companies provide various gifts and tokens to their crew.
 I received my very first imported perfume after winning a raffle.

 On several occasions, there were lucky coins.
-Whoever gets the coin hidden in one of those slice piece of cakes will win something big.
+Whoever gets the coin hidden in one of those slice pieces of cake will win something big.
 Other companies provide cash incentives to their crew in addition to gifts.

-I was also on board where we have a toast of champagne at the bridge while waiting for the New Year countdown.
+I was also on board where we had a toast of champagne at the bridge while waiting for the New Year countdown.